RsyncProject/rsync/rsync.1.md

     and `--debug` have a way to ask for help that tells you exactly what flags are set for each increase in verbosity.

-    However, do keep in mind that a daemon's "max verbosity" setting will limit how high of a level the various individual flags can be set on the daemon side.
+    However, do keep in mind that a daemon's "`max verbosity`" setting will limit how high of a level the various individual flags can be set on the daemon side.
 For instance, if the max is 2, then any info and/or debug flag that is set to a higher value than what would be set by `-vv` will be downgraded